 This website uses cookies.
 By continuing to browse this site you are agreeing to our use of cookies.
 Please review our Privacy Policy for more information.

-The Rigid-Lock QuickBerm® is designed for heavy-duty equipment including fuel trucks and oil barrels.
+The Rigid-Lock QuickBerm® is designed for heavy-duty equipment, including fuel trucks and oil barrels.
 Fuel containment berms are designed to provide superior spill protection for vehicles when parked inside the berm.
-Patented technology allow vehicles to enter and exit the berm with ease.
+Patented technology allows vehicles to enter and exit the berm with ease.
 No assembly is required; simply position and drive equipment over it.
-The Rigid-Lock QuickBerm® offers heavy-duty construction for long-term spill containment situations.
+The Rigid-Lock QuickBerm® offers heavy-duty construction for long-term fuel tank containment.
 These containment berms are portable and offer durable construction.

 The Rigid-Lock Quickberm Lite is perfect for emergency spills or preventing leaks when fueling trucks or other containers.
 Designed specifically for emergency spill response, the light weight berm can be thrown in work vehicles or carried by hand on the job site.

-What Kinds of Spills and Leaks Can the Rigid-Lock QuickBerm® Help With?
+What Kinds of Spills and Leaks Can the Rigid-Lock QuickBerm® Help With for Fuel Tank Containment?

-In any industry dealing with potential hazardous, toxic, or polluting materials, there is a risk of leaks and spills — especially when filling oil tanker containers or refueling.
+In any industry dealing with potential hazardous, toxic, or polluting materials, there is a risk of leaks and spills — especially when filling oil tanker containers or refueling without proper fuel tank containment.

-Compatible with hydrocarbons (and a wide range of other chemicals), BCI’s single-piece construction spill berms offer peace of mind and durability that are ideal for preventing leaks and managing emergency spills.
-And, since the Rigid-Lock QuickBerm® has supports that are built into the walls themselves, therefore you get the maximum usable containment sump area and the smallest working footprint possible
+Compatible with hydrocarbons (and a wide range of other chemicals), BCI’s single-piece construction spill berms offer peace of mind and durability, making them ideal for fuel tank containment, preventing leaks, and managing emergency spills.
+And, since the Rigid-Lock QuickBerm® has supports that are built into the walls themselves, you get the maximum usable containment sump area and the smallest working footprint possible.

-Simply placing the container to be filled inside the berm before filling gives your worksite the secondary containment needed to keep workers safe and meet (and in some cases exceed) state and federal EPA guidelines.
+Simply placing the container to be filled inside the berm before filling ensures proper fuel tank containment and provides your worksite the secondary containment needed to keep workers safe and meet (and in some cases exceed) state and federal EPA guidelines.

 When refueling vehicles or refilling tanks, using fuel containment berms can provide spill protection for equipment parked inside.
 The flexible, durable, PVC-coated geomembrane liner is designed and engineered to be driven on.
 Just lower the support and drive onto the berm surface.